 - 1.6 Local Planning Authorities are required to produce a Development Plan for their area.
-The Development Plan currently consists of: - Dover District Core Strategy (2010); - Dover District Land Allocations Local Plan (2015);
+The Development Plan currently consists of: - Dover District Core Strategy (2010); - Dover District Land Allocations Local Plan (2015); - Dover District Local Plan 2002 (saved policies); - Worth Neighbourhood Development Plan (2015);

-- Dover District Local Plan 2002 (saved policies); - Worth Neighbourhood Development Plan (2015); and - Kent Minerals and Waste Local Plan (2016) - 1.7 The National Planning Policy Framework (NPPF) emphasises the need to involve all sections of the community in Plan-making.
+- Ash Neighbourhood Development Plan (2021); and, - Kent Minerals and Waste Local Plan (2016) and partial early review (2020), - 1.7 The National Planning Policy Framework (NPPF) emphasises the need to involve all sections of the community in Plan-making.
 The Council also has a legal duty to consult residents and businesses when appropriate.
 Many individuals and organisations contribute to the preparation of planning documents.
 These are set out in the Council's Statement of Community Involvement (SCI) which explains how to become involved in decisions about plan-making and planning applications.

-2 Local Policy Documents and Guidance
+2 Local Policy Documents and Guidance Existing Position

-Existing Position